 Students are generally a savvy bunch, particularly when it comes to the online world.
 But that doesn't make you invincible to scams, so listen up!

-While most people know not to respond to emails from foreign princes who claim to offer good fortune in exchange for your bank details, scammers have definitely upped their game in recent years, making sniffing out a scam tougher than ever.
+While most people know not to respond to emails from foreign princes who claim to offer good fortune in exchange for your bank details, scammers have definitely upped their game in recent years.
+As such, sniffing them out is now tougher than ever.

-To give you a helping hand, we've highlighted nine of the most common money scams to look out for as well as how to avoid them...
+To give you a helping hand, we've highlighted some of the most common money scams to look out for, as well as how to avoid them...

-If you've ever wondered what this term means (when it's not on a tun of Ben & Jerry's, that is) ‘phishing' is what digital thieves do when they're trying 'phish' for your card details online.
+If you've ever wondered what this term means (when it's not on a tub of Ben & Jerry's, that is), 'phishing' is what digital thieves do when they're trying 'phish' for your card details online.

-The disingenuous oiks will send you an email, disguised as being sent from a trusted payment source, and try to convince you to share personal details in whatever way they can.
+You'll receive an email, disguised as being sent from a trusted payment source, which tries to convince you to share personal details in whatever way it can.

-The bottom line is that HMRC, SLC, banks, Paypal, eBay... they'll never ask you to reveal personal details over email, so if you're asked to don't do it.
+The bottom line is that HMRC, SLC, banks, Paypal, eBay... they'll never ask you to reveal personal details over email, so if you're asked to do it, don't.

-Common ways to spot a cunning trap include emails which include links starting with “http://" instead of "https://” (secure site) or slight alterations to well-known addresses, such as "www.hot-mail.com".
+Common ways to spot a cunning trap include emails with links starting "http://" instead of "https://" (the indicator of a secure site) or slight alterations to well-known addresses, such as "www.hot-mail.com".

 If in doubt, report it.

-How it works is that you'll be approached by someone (perhaps someone you got chatting to in a bar, a neighbour or even someone you know relatively well) and they'll tell you that for some reason or other, they're unable to pay cash into their own account.
+Victims will be approached by someone (perhaps someone in a bar, a neighbour or even someone you know relatively well) and they'll tell you that for some reason or other, they're unable to pay cash into their own account.

-Perhaps they're working cash in hand so can't be seen to be pay too much hard cash into their account in case they get chased for tax, so ask you to pay the cash into your own account and transfer it to them digitally, and they'll give you a 10% cut for your trouble.
+Perhaps they're working cash in hand so can't be seen to be pay too much hard cash into their account in case they get chased for tax.
+They ask you to pay the cash into your own account and transfer it to them digitally, and they'll give you a 10% cut for your trouble.
 Simple, right?

 Wrong.
 Never offer to do this for someone!
 For a start, money laundering is illegal and if you get caught, it won't be pretty.